nccoutinho/DashKick_Analytics/README.md

 The `teams` module provides essential functions for retrieving top goal scorers and making predictions for the Premier League 2023 season.

 ##### `game_changers()`
-   - Pulls the top 20 game changers from the Premier League 2023 season.
+   - This function retrieves information about the top 20 game changers from the Premier League 2023 season.
+Game changers are players who have significantly impacted matches with their performances, contributing crucial goals and influencing the outcome.

 ##### `predict_win()`
    - Predicts the outcomes of the remaining matches of the Premier League 2023 season.